Welcome to the Tampa Alcohol Coalition

 assessment of Hillsborough County for the Hillsborough County Anti Drug

 Alliance.
-Check out the latest edition of our2013 Profile of Alcohol and Drug Indicators in Hillsborough County.
+Check out the latest edition of our Hillsborough County Profile of Alcohol and Drug Indicators 2017

 Florida Alcohol Laws